 The early 1920s, saw construction of American-style office buildings for Japan's growing business center.
 These were large and could be built relatively quickly.
 It was at this time that Koyata made the decision to build Mitsubishi's new building.
 The former Marunouchi Building was a landmark structure, which opened on February 20, 1923, after being built in record time using new construction technology by a leading New York construction firm.
 Less than a year after its completion, the Marunouchi Building survived the Great Kanto Earthquake of 1923, which devastated most of the Tokyo skyline.
 The famous icon facing Tokyo Station was demolished in 1999 as part of a massive redevelopment project for the district.
 In 2002, a new Marunouchi Building was completed.
 It has become a familiar landmark in the Marunouchi area.

 Following the end of WWII, the Allied Forces in Japan demanded the dissolution of the zaibatsu that had held so much power in the prewar period ending nearly 70 years of Mitsubishi's leadership by four generations of the Iwasaki family.
 In September 1946 the company disbanded its headquarters, and its network of affiliates and subsidiaries were all re-launched as independent companies.
 Moreover, GHQ orders strictly prohibited the use of the Mitsubishi trade name or logo.

 The San Francisco Peace Accord in 1952 brought about a repeal of the ban on using zaibatsu trade names and logos.
-With this change, former Mitsubishi Group companies reclaimed the Mitsubishi name and in 1954, the once-divided Mitsubishi Corporation conducted a series of mergers leading to an overall merger into a single entity.
+With this change, former Mitsubishi Group companies reclaimed the Mitsubishi name and in 1954, Mitsubishi Corporation was established after a series of mergers.

 A new era in weather forecasting